 Long Beach has a rich history of community support.
-And, for more than 50 years, Long Beach Memorial and Miller Children's & Women's Hospital Long Beach have thrived thanks to this generous community.
+And, for more than 50 years, Long Beach Medical Center and Miller Children's & Women's Hospital Long Beach have thrived thanks to this generous community.

 In 1961, the Memorial Medical Center Foundation was established as a 501(c)(3) so that individuals, corporations and foundations could ensure excellent health care close to home.
 Since its inception, grateful patients and philanthropic friends have continued to step up and give tomorrows for men, women and children in our region.

 From Miller Children's & Women's Hospital Long Beach, whose namesakes, Earl B. and Loraine H. Miller, established an enduring legacy for the children of greater Long Beach, to the capital equipment purchased annually by the business community members of the Partnerships in Excellence program, the legacy of philanthropy can be seen across our campus.
 We, at the Memorial Medical Center Foundation, are proud to be the stewards of this generosity.

 We provide support for the following areas at Long Beach Medical Center and Miller Children's:

 Patient programs complement an individual's treatment plan.
 Many programs exist solely because of philanthropic support—like the Women Guiding Women: Cancer Support and Education programs at the MemorialCare Breast Center at Long Beach Medical Center and the Jonathan Jaques Children's Cancer Center psychosocial programs at Miller Children's, which helps patients and families cope with the physical and emotional aspects of childhood cancer and serious blood disorders.

 Clinical research gives physicians the latest tools with which to treat patients.
 Our physicians and research staff are among the best in the world, dedicated to offering patients the newest treatment options before they become available elsewhere.